sghoweri/obsidian/_source/_docs/styleguide.md

 #### Variables & Computation

 Variables in CSS4 are the same in almost any other language, they store a value.
-They’re great for arranging the common font families, colors, spacing you’ll use and want to amend quickly across your project.
+They’re great for arranging the common font families, colors, and spacing you’ll use and want to amend quickly across your project.
 All global variables should get defined and collected in their own partial.
 Computation via `calc()` should ideally be moved into a variable.

 #### Important